atharvrahate296/Electricity-Billing-System/README.md

 - **Database Connection Errors:** If you encounter issues connecting to the database, double-check your credentials in the `.env` file and ensure your MySQL server is running.
 - **`ClassNotFoundException`:** This error usually means that the classpath is not set correctly.
 Make sure you are including both the `target/classes` directory and the `lib` directory in your `-cp` argument when running the application.
 - **GUI Issues:** Ensure your Java installation includes support for Swing/AWT.
 OpenJDK distributions should work fine.
+- **Receipt Download Not Working:** Ensure BillReceipt.java is compiled.
+If the Download Receipt button is disabled, make sure a bill payment was successful.

+## Testing Receipt Download Feature

+To test the receipt download functionality:

+1. **Compile & Run:** Use the commands above to compile and run the application
+2. **As Customer:**
+   - Login with customer credentials
+   - Navigate to Actions → Pay Bill
+   - Select a pending bill and click "Pay Now"
+   - Enter your password to confirm payment
+   - After success, click "Download Receipt"
+   - Choose TXT or CSV format and save location
+   - Verify receipt file contains all bill details and unique transaction ID

+3. **As Admin:**
+   - Login with admin credentials
+   - Navigate to Bill → Manage Bills
+   - Select any bill from the table
+   - Click "Download Receipt"
+   - Choose format and save location
+   - Verify receipt generation works for both paid and pending bills

 ## Contributing